How the PCRA Process Works in PA

 The relief that is available also differs.
 On appeal, a defendant might be acquitted entirely or exonerated, or the conviction overturned and the case remanded to the lower court for a fair trial.
 If a PCRA petition is successful, a defendant usually just gets a new, fair trial.

-What is a reason a convicted criminal can appeal a case?
+What are reasons a convicted criminal can appeal a case?

 Those convicted of a crime have an absolute right to appeal.
 Common reasons to appeal a conviction include: